 To accompany a close relative during their final phase of life, an employee may take up to three months off work in one go or be released intermittently for shorter periods of time.
 When looking after an underage relative in need of care, an employee may be released from work for up to six months in accordance with the provisions of the Caregiver Leave Act or the provisions of the Family Caregiver Leave Act.
 The care or support given need not be provided in the home.

-In September 2015, additionally, an Unabhängiger Beirat für die Vereinbarkeit von Pflege und Beruf was set up.
+In September 2015, additionally, an Independent Advisory Board on Work-Care Reconciliation (Unabhängiger Beirat für die Vereinbarkeit von Pflege und Beruf) was set up.
 The Board addresses matters relating to work-life balance, accompanies the implementation of relevant regulations and discusses their effects.
-Every four years, the Committee submits a report to the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth, which may include recommendations for action.
-In addition to detailed insights and assessments of studies, the report includes in particular recommended action on further developing the topic of "work-life balance".
+Every four years, the Board submits a report to the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth, which may include recommendations for action.
+In addition to detailed insights and assessments of studies, the report includes in particular recommended action for further developing the topic of "work-life balance".

 Improving vocational training and education in nursing care

 The quality of life of people in need of professional care is reliant on the nursing staff who care for them.
 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth is working with the Federal Ministry of Health to improve the quality and the attractiveness of vocational training and education for nursing care professionals.
-With the Care Professions Reform Act taking effect, the training for geriatric nurses, general nurses and pediatric nurses has fundamentally changed since January 2020.
+With the Care Professions Reform Act ("Pflegeberufegesetz") taking effect, the training for geriatric nurses, general nurses and pediatric nurses has fundamentally changed since January 2020.
 The professional nursing training programme includes comprehensive nursing care for all ages, in all areas of nursing practice.
-The training is free and trainees are entitled to an adequate training allowance.
-Alongside the professional nursing training programme, a primary qualifying nursing training programme is being offered at universities for the first time.
-The general nurse qualifications are automatically recognised Europe-wide.
+The training is free of charge and trainees are entitled to an adequate training allowance.
+The general nurse qualifications are automatically recognized Europe-wide.

 To further improve the vocational training and education in nursing care the "Ausbildungsoffensive Pflege" (Vocational Training Initiative for the Care Sector), containing 111 specific measures, was launched under the leadership of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
-The initiative is supported by a long list of partners including the Federal Ministry of Health, the Federal Ministry of Labour and Social Affairs, the Länder, nurses and nurse training associations and social partners.
-The partners of the initiative have committed themselves to the following key objectives:
+A final report was published in September 2024.

 National Dementia Strategy